 - Home improvement stores

 Many also provide interior design advice working as freelance designers running their own businesses.
-Successful interior designers today share a certain set of qualities that separates them from creative interior decorators, or the design enthusiast.
+Successful interior designers today share a certain set of qualities that separate them from creative interior decorators or the design enthusiast.

 Interior Designers Top 5 Choices

-Professional interior design services falls within different and sometimes diverse niches, but the top career niches chosen by many designers include:
+Professional interior design services fall within different and sometimes diverse niches, but the top career niches chosen by many designers include: